For Coloured Pencil Artists

 If you wish to try out a tonal paper and have a few colours to choose from, you could do a test to see which you think is the best for you.
 I tend to study the subject and work with a paper colour that compliments the largest percentage of colour tones in the subject(s).
 I tend to use a tan base for warm subjects or a grey tone for cool subjects.
 The tests shown below were carried out for a portrait of 3 dogs, which had both warm and cool tones in them and so decided to trial 3 different tones of paper to see which would be most suited.
 You can see how the pencil tones are complimented by certain base tones and I finally decided to select the mid grey tone which worked the best.

 Which smooth papers come in a selection of tones?

-I've spent hours in the past searching online for Coloured paper that is suitable for my own Coloured Pencil Art and as already mentioned, there is very little available.
-As I prefer a heavyweight paper of 300gsm this narrows the search even further, however I have attached links below for Coloured papers if you are looking for a brand for your own work (these do not include Pastel papers) - the Ursus, Bockingford & Stonehenge paper buttons are linked to articles within this website and as I have yet to create articles for the other 2, I have linked them directly to websites that offer more information on each.
+I've spent hours in the past searching online for coloured paper that is suitable for my own coloured pencil art and as already mentioned, there is very little available.
+As I prefer a heavyweight paper of 300gsm this narrows the search even further, however I have attached links below for coloured papers if you are looking for a brand for your own work (these do not include pastel papers) - the Ursus, Bockingford & Stonehenge paper buttons are linked to articles within this website and as I have yet to create articles for the other two, I have linked them directly to websites that offer more information on each.
 I will continue to add to this section if/when I find any more.